tkzic/maxradio/README.txt

 - Please read the user manual - maxsdr5.pdf.
 Access it online: http://zerokidz.com/radio/docs/maxsdr5.pdf
 Or from the maxsdr5/docs/ folder.
 Its getting better all the time…

+- Occasional audio problems have been observed with Max6 - including crackling, high CPU usage, or no audio at all.
+If this happens, try restarting Max.
+If nothing else works you may want to consider using Max5 until Max6 becomes more stable.

 - There are problems with running FUNCube and Soft66lc2 at the same time.
 Switching from one device to the other seems to make the Soft66lc2 stop working.
 Workaround: Run the